tdvc/Neural-Representation-of-Open-Surfaces/README.md

 This GitHub Repository contains the code behind the paper [Neural Representation of Open Surfaces](https://www.thorshammer.dk/papers/Neural_Representation_of_Open_Surfaces.pdf).

+Also, see the [project page](https://www.thorshammer.dk/projectpages/ssdf.html). for this work.

 ## Citation

 If you find our work useful, please cite the paper: